financialhouse/helm-charts/README.md

 * Push changes

-## Host to use the helm chart repository
+## How to use the helm chart repository

 * First add the repository localy